brenthompson2/JUCE-Summer-Project/README.md

 For the summer of 2017 I am attempting to create a VST plug-in synthesizer that can be loaded into music production software.

 Follow along in the Development Logs as I teach myself the advanced topics necessary, laugh as I struggle through the nitty-gritty of troubleshooting EVERYTHING, and watch as my software designing process unravels.

-For a better description of what I intend to create, some of the most popular VSTs include both MASSIVE and Reaktor, both of which are by Native Instruments, and also Serum which is by Xfer Records.
+For a better description of what I intend to create, some of the most popular VST synthesizers include both MASSIVE and Reaktor, both of which are by Native Instruments, and also Serum which is by Xfer Records.

 ------------------------------------------------------------------------------